This operation has been revised as per budget revision 3 (see below)

 Fleet composition and operational routes have been determined after needs assessments and consultations with relevant stakeholders.
 The project will be implemented through standard WFP management structures and support systems and regularly reviewed in accordance with standard procedures in order to minimize risks and ensure operational efficiency.

-Budget Revision 1 to SO 200711 extends the project in time for 12 months to ensure continued provision of air transport services to the humanitarian community until 31 December 2016, with a subsequent budget increase of US$9,076,582.
+This BR 3 to SO 200711 seeks to extend the project in time by another twelve months and to augment staff capacity in order to ensure the continued provision of air transport services to the humanitarian community until 31 December 2018.